Overcoming the Challenges of Malicious Parent Syndrome

 These accusations can be harmful and damaging, especially when they reach the ears of children, family members, or even legal authorities.

-Involvement of the Child
+2. Involvement of the Child

 A key characteristic of Malicious Parent Syndrome is the direct involvement of the child in the ongoing conflict.
-The child, in these scenarios, becomes an unwilling pawn in a bitter game of emotional chess.

-The malicious parent uses various strategies to involve the child.
-They might make false allegations of abuse or neglect against the other parent, forcing the child into a confusing and distressing situation.
+They might make false allegations of abuse or neglect against the other parent, forcing the child to corroborate their claims, and traumatizing them in the process.

-Independent Actions
+3. Independent Actions

 The actions taken by the malicious parent are independent, meaning they’re not a reaction to the other parent’s behavior.